-The key to a good huddle is to encourage anyone who wants (or needs) to share something with the team to do so.
+Another key to a good workplace huddle is to encourage anyone who wants (or needs) to share something with the team to do so.
 But…don’t let any one person dominate the conversation.
 One morning move clock-wise around the group.
 The next time try anti-clockwise.
-Make sure everyone feels empowered to speak up, but also keep the conversation moving.
+Make sure every employee feels empowered to speak up, but also keep the conversation moving.

 Like any new workplace initiative, you can probably expect a little pushback from some team members at first.
 But it’s well worth preserving.
 Give huddles a chance and, before long, you’ll wonder how you ever managed without them!